 - Improves the vision of the adjacent room

-- Adds beauty and luxury to design
+- Adds beauty and luxury to the design

 - Expensive and heavy